-- Obtain the transfer form from the Division/Department office or website and complete all parts of the transfer form. - Inform and obtain signature from the Nursing Director/designee of the home campus. - Send the form (via fax, email, or in person) to the Nursing Director of the receiving campus. - A transfer is confirmed upon student acceptance.
+- Obtain the transfer form from the Division/Department office or website and complete all parts of the transfer form. - Inform and obtain signature from the Nursing Director/designee of the home campus. - Send the form (via email or in person) to the Nursing Director/designee of the receiving campus. - A transfer is confirmed upon student acceptance.
 It is the responsibility of the student to notify both nursing departments in a timely manner if a transfer is no longer desired.
 Placement is not guaranteed until the student is officially registered.
+Once notified by the student, the placement at the home campus will be released and another student will be placed.